 The same was true in the trade union movement.
 The TUC first became involved with the 2008 publication of my report on the tax gap, The Missing Billions.
 It has maintained that commitment and has been powerfully supported by unions such as PCS, which represents the majority of staff at HMRC.
 PCS has devoted considerable energy to the tax gap campaign and the fact that if the issue were tackled, the levels of public sector cuts, tax increases and austerity measures that have been proposed would not be necessary.
 Work I have done for that union has become key to the tax gap debate.

-The consequence was that when in 2010 UK Uncut began to operate in response to stories about alleged tax avoidance by Vodafone, in which it was suggested that a favourable deal had been done with HMRC, there was in existence a range of material that suggested there was a real problem within the UK tax system which was systematically denying resources to the government.
+The consequence was that when in 2010 UK Uncut began to operate there was in existence a range of material that suggested there was a real problem within the UK tax system that was systematically denying resources to the government.
 What that same material supplied was an agenda for action, some of which is reflected in Chapter 8.
 In other words, UK Uncut arrived on the political scene with a campaign ready for use, and use it they did, to great effect.
 The international Occupy movement, which reached London in October 2011, built on UK Uncut’s tax theme with that group’s active help and participation.
 When Occupy issued its first statement of objectives tax justice appeared high on the agenda.
 Subsequent demands reinforced the tax focus of much of what Occupy did.
 The Occupy protestors in the City of London were forced to move on in early 2012, but together with UK Uncut and the trade union movement they played a pivotal role in changing public perception of the tax issue during this period.

 The result was that when George Osborne delivered his politically disastrous budget in March 2012, and realisation that austerity was not working began to spread, an alternative narrative was available to challenge the view he had promoted.
 This narrative suggested that some people or companies were avoiding tax, while those who had no choice about paying it were picking up the tab and/or suffering the consequences of cuts.
 At the same time the feeling that bankers and big business had got away with the recession almost unscathed while ordinary people were suffering became commonplace.
 Even George Osborne called tax avoidance ‘morally repugnant’ in his budget speech.
 The mood changed, and the demand for stories on tax avoidance increased.